MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Enable the **Allow log on locally** security policy for the domain account that is used as an action account.

-- Enable the **Agent Proxy** option on each agent to allow agents to forward data to Management Servers.
+- Enable the **Agent Proxy** option on each agent to allow agents to forward data to management servers.
+For more information, see [Enabling Agent Proxy Option](ssmp-enabling-agent-proxy.md).

-  This option should be enabled in cases when the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.

 - Enable and run SQL Server Browser for [agentless monitoring](./ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode.